CCPC Logo

 Visit Website

 Pennsylvania Department of Conservation and Natural Resources This grant provides funds for the planning, acquisition, and development of public parks, recreation areas, motorized and non-motorized trails, river conservation and access, and the conservation of open space.
 Eligible applicants include municipalities, counties, nonprofit organizations, and State Heritage Areas.
-The application period is now closed.
-The 2023 C2P2 awards included more than $3.3 million in funding to support various types of projects throughout Chester County.
+Recreation and Conservation grants open on the third Tuesday of January and close on the first Wednesday of April.
+ATV and Snowmobile Trails Management Restricted Account Grants open during the spring and fall (first business day in February - last business day in March; first business day in August - last business day in September).

 Visit Website